Enoch

 Enoch and the Flood

-I Enoch, ch.
-83, describes the flood of Noah, The Dream Visions.
-It begins with the Vision of the Deluge and ends with the establishment of the Messianic Kingdom.
-Written in a highly symbolic fashion, the Vision of the Deluge throughout ch.
-89, reads much like Revelation.
+The Book of Enoch, chapters 83-89, describes the flood of Noah, noted as the Dream Visions.
+It begins with symbolic language concerning Enoch’s times, followed by the Vision of the Deluge, and ends with the establishment of the Messianic Kingdom.
+Written in a highly symbolic fashion, the Vision of the Deluge throughout chapter 89 reads much like Revelation.

 As to the flood itself, ch.
 89, “Again I saw, and behold, fountains were opened upon the ground…and the water began to swell and rise upon the ground; and I saw the enclosed area until the whole ground was completely covered with water.”
 A tectonic shift is a usual explanation for the “water began to swell”, somewhat more than a mere earthquake.
 Later, “…cascading streams were dissipated from that high ceiling…and other pits were opened.
 Then the water began to descend into them until the ground became visible, that boat settled upon the earth, the darkness vanished, and became light.”